flisanp/ms1-ceramic-studio/README.md

 I wanted the ceramist to somehow be able to sell her work through the website but since we haven't learned the technologies to implement that yet I decided that I'll show her work in an image gallery and let people make orders.
 This didn't feel absolute right with what I wanted to achieve and after have discussed the issue with my mentor we talked about adding a link to an online materketplace outside the page, like Etsy.
 This solution was very satisfying and I think that the website gained a more clear purpose.
 - ##### GALLERY
-My main idea was to have a gallery with images that got bigger when clicked so that a user can view the products more thorough.
+My main idea was to have a masonry gallery with images that got bigger when clicked so that a user can view the products more thorough.
 Unfortunately I'm lacking the skills to do this so I then decided to have bigger images and fewer in a row.
 I also choose between different titles for the page such as WORK and COLLECTION but I decided that GALLERY made most sense for the purpose.

 # Features

-**Header** - A fixed header that exists on every page.
+**Header** - A fixed header that exists on every page so it's easy accessible at all time.
 The logo is located to the left and by clicking it the user returns to the home page.
 The navigation menu is located to the right so that the user easy can navigate through the different pages.

-**Navbar** - Each page features a responsive Bootstrap navbar that’s collapsed when viewing on smaller screens.
+**Navbar** - Each page features a responsive Bootstrap navbar that’s collapsed to a burger icon when viewing on smaller screens.

 The navbar has an hover effect so when the user hovers over the different pages the text changes color to a warm terracotta orange.
 The same color is used to show wich page the user is currently on.

-**Home** - The home page features a hero image that shows some of the items in the collection.
-This will give the user an idea of what type of items the ceramist offers.
+**Home** - The home page features a hero image with the text "Jane Smith Ceramic Studio, Handcrafted Homeware" and a call to action button that guides the user to her shop.
+The image shows some of the ceramic items that she makes and this combined with the text immidiately gives the user clear information on what the website is about.

-On top of the image is a call to action button that guides the user to her shop.

 **Collection** - The collection page features a masonry gallery with images of all her work.